ag999git/001-mirror/10-file-handling/120-ch10-scripts.md

     print("Inside block, is closed?:", f.closed)
 print("Outside block, is closed?:", f.closed)
 ```
-The with statement acts as a Context Manager that automatically triggers the .close() method once the indented block is exited.
+The with statement acts as a Context Manager that automatically triggers the `.close()` method once the indented block is exited.
 Inside the block, the closed attribute returns False because the file handle is active and available for I/O operations.
 Once the indentation ends, Python guarantees the file is closed, so the second print statement returns True.
 This pattern prevents resource leaks and ensures data is flushed to the disk safely even if an error occurs.

-**2. A student writes f.write(["Hello", "World"]) and receives a TypeError.
+**2. A student writes `f.write(["Hello", "World"])` and receives a `TypeError`.
 Rewrite this script using the correct method to write a list of strings to a file named list_data.txt.**

 ```python